tmatthews092/KDTreeProject/README.md

 ### `findMinimumAxisValueFromNode`
 - Finds the minimum node along a given axis, starting from a subtree root.
 - Recursively compares candidates where the target axis matches the current level.
+- Used in `removeNode` to find a minimum node that will replace the to be removed node.

 **Complexity**:
 - Time: `O(log n)` average, `O(n)` worst case